socian/LivitTechtest/README.md

 This is a demonstration of a simple and leightweight yet fully customazible and scalable point n' click engine.
 Interactions can be created without the need of any additional coding.
 Only by manipulating the game data inside the xml file and by creating the view prefabs, an infinite chain of interactions can be made.

 The elements that builts up the game are Levels, Steps, Items and Quests.
 A level contains several steps.
 A single step can contain several items and quests.
-Several rules can be defined in the XML before a player can move from one step to an other.
+Rules can be defined in the XML to control under what kind of condition the player can move from one step to an other.

 Some steps for example requires that the player pick up all the items while other steps are only then completed if the quest is solved either by clicking it or by dragging the right item into it.